Tutorial: one blueprint → UI + API you own

 server-rendered UI and a REST API (plus OpenAPI and MCP tools)

-2. secure it — auth battery, per-user owner_field scoping, and an
+2. own the generated Go — add per-user owner_field scoping and an

 4. point at the deploy recipe for the single-binary Docker image.